davidly/wordle/README.md

       -x          Use experimental algorithm for finding the next guess
-      notes:      Assumes words.txt in the current folder contains a dictionary Only one of -a or -s can be specified
+      notes:      Assumes words.txt in the current folder contains a dictionary Only one of -a or -s can be specified Only one of -f, -i, or -p can be specified -f allows the iteration count (default 4) to be specified with -f:X
       samples:    wordle              solve each word in the dictionary wordle -i           interactive mode for use with the wordle app wordle -i -r        interactive mode, but don't randomize dictionary word order